Preparing to meet us

-Interviews are a two-way process.
+Interviews and assessment centres are a two-way process.
 They are an opportunity for you to find out more about us and the role you have applied for, while the we get the chance to find out more about you.

 Behavioural or competency based interviews

 Structured interviews are designed to make you feel comfortable and obtain real information from you.
 They are not designed to catch you out.